KarpelesLab/vfs/README.md

 Yet another one, created because none [of the bazillon existing Golang VFS](https://awesome-go.com/#files) matched the needs we have.

+Specifically, many tend to be either oriented toward local filesystems or cloud storage providers.
+Typically, both are very different.
+Local filesystems allow files to be modified, while cloud providers typically require a whole file to be re-uploaded for any change.
+As such, cloud-oriented libraries may support local filesystem but have no API for partial writes locally.

-Cloud storage solutions such as AWS S3 are considered "keyvals", similar to databases where changing a byte in a value requires rewriting the whole value.
+Here, cloud storage solutions such as AWS S3 are considered "keyvals", similar to databases where changing a byte in a value requires rewriting the whole value.
-The goal is to be able to offer middleware interfaces that expose such backends as proper filesystems supporting partial writes.
+The goal is to be able to offer converter interfaces that expose such backends as proper filesystems supporting partial writes.

 # Focus